-Whether you want a single or two-storey addition extending out to the side, the available options are incredibly varied.
+Whether you want a single or two-storey house extension, the available options are incredibly varied.
 Plus a side extension can be contrasting and bold or sympathetic and subtle — creating great kerb appeal either way.

-Below are stunning examples of building an extension from real projects to inspire your aims to add more space to your home.
+Below are stunning examples of real projects to inspire your aims to add more space to your home.

-"Side extensions are an excellent investment, especially for period properties that tend to suffer from L-shaped rears, caused by defunct alleyways," explains Richard Morgan, Head of Design at Resi (opens in new tab).
+"Side extensions are an excellent investment, especially for period properties that tend to suffer from L-shaped rears, caused by defunct alleyways," begins Richard Morgan, Head of Design at Resi.